Introduction to MySQL Grant All Privileges

 How to Grant All Privileges in MySQL?

-For having all privileges for a user account, we have to use the MySQL Grant All Privileges statements to work with the database tables and other database objects to be accessed at different privilege levels defined as follows:
+To grant all privileges for a user account, you need to use the MySQL “GRANT ALL PRIVILEGES” statements.
+These statements allow you to work with the database tables and other database objects, providing access at different privilege levels.

 1. Global Privilege